Universality and the circular law for sparse random matrices: Proof of Theorem Proof of Theorem 1.5

-\begin{proposition} Let $0 < \alpha \le 1$ be a constant and let $x$ be a random variable with mean zero and variance one.
-Assume that the real and complex parts of $x$ are independent; namely, that $\Re(x)$ is independent of $\Im(x)$.
-Let $X_n$ be the sparse matrix ensemble for $x$ with parameter $\alpha$, and let $Y_n$ be the $n$ by $n$ matrix having iid copies of $x$ for each entry (in particular, $Y_n$ is \emph{not} sparse).
-For each $n$, let $M_n$ be a deterministic $n$ by $n$ matrix satisfying Inequality~\eqref{Mnbdd} and let $A_n:= M_n + X_n$ and let $B_n := M_n + Y_n$.
-Then, for every fixed $z \in \bb C$, we have that
+The proof of Theorem~\ref{MainThm} is completed by combining Theorem~\ref{TVuK21} and Lem\-ma~\ref{AnBnbdd} with the following proposition: \begin{proposition} Let $0 < \alpha\le1$ be a constant, and let $x$ be a random variable with mean zero and variance one.
+Let $X_n$ be the sparse matrix ensemble for $x$ with parameter $\alpha$, and let $Y_n$ be the $n$ by $n$ matrix having i.i.d. copies of $x$ for each entry (in particular, $Y_n$ is \textup{not} sparse).
+For each~$n$, let $M_n$ be a deterministic $n$ by $n$ matrix satisfying inequality (\ref{Mnbdd}), and let $A_n:= M_n + X_n$, and let $B_n := M_n + Y_n$.
+Then, for every fixed $z \in\bb C$, we have that

 converges in probability to zero. \end{proposition}